How do you eat healthily when you don’t much have time to cook, have a lot of mouths to feed or are cooking on a budget?

-If you want to be healthier plant-based food is brilliant.
 Colourful vegetables look good as they are full of pigments (which are the antioxidants) nutrients and fibre.
-Grains and pulses have great balance of protein and carbs for energy and nuts and seeds add extra protein and healthy oils.
+Grains and pulses have a great balance of protein and carbs for energy.
+The nuts and seeds add extra protein and healthy oils.

-This food is better for the planet too.
+Plant-based food is better for the planet too.
 Plants produce about 10 times as much food per acre than animals.
 Meaning we could get more food from less land.
-Pulses like beans and lentils also fertilise the earth as they fix nitrogen.
-They also produce the most valuable resource of all… oxygen.
+Pulses like beans and lentils help fertilise the earth as they fix nitrogen.
+They also produce the most valuable resource of all—oxygen.

 Wholefoods aren’t just better for the environment, they don’t cost the earth in another way.
 There’s a misconception that healthy food is expensive.
 That only the middle-class or rich people can afford it.
 That people on low incomes have no choice but to eat the cheapest and processed foods from discount supermarkets.